fallahn/xyExperimental/DoodleChum/readme.md

 Look after your own virtual chappy (or chapette!).
 For those who are bored with hamsters.

+Special thanks to [Josh Mercier](http://steamcommunity.com/id/hunter-killer/myworkshopfiles/) for the furniture models

 /*********************************************************************
 Matt Marchant 2016
 http://trederia.blogspot.com